Coelecanth/project3-waterBlogged/README.md

   - The fish caught and the flies used to catch them.
   - Have notes section where I can add my own comments and also place links to any Images I may wish link to this session eg host my own photographs.
   - Link a geo location so I can show where this venue is, making it easier for readers of public session to find it, (or even to remember for myself)
-  - Record  my rating of the session, good, average, bad, and then show this rating in my overall list of entries I created.
+  - Record  my rating of the session, good, average, bad, and then show this rating in my overall list of entries created.
-  - As a returning site user, I would like to be able to search ann document for elements such as
+  - As a returning site user, I would like to be able to search a document for elements such as
   - Venue I have or other have visited previously
   - Fish I have caught and from where
   - Venue which have been given a good rating ( or bad, or average)

 ### Site Admin
 - As a site administrator, I should be able to change the location types  types for fishing , so that I can add edit or delete details such as Lake , river , or add different subcategories to this.